appium/appium-mac2-driver/README.md

 platformName | Should be set to `mac` automationName | Must always be set to `mac2`.
 Values of automationName are compared case-insensitively. appium:systemPort | The number of the port for the driver to listen on.
-If not provided then Appium will use the default port `10100`. appium:showServerLogs | Set it to `true` in order to include xcodebuild output to the Appium server log. `false` by default. appium:bootstrapRoot | The full path to `WebDriverAgentMac` root folder where Xcode project of the server sources lives.
+If not provided then Appium will use the default port `10100`. appium:WebDriverAgentMacUrl | Appium will connect to an existing WebDriverAgentMac instance at this URL instead of starting a new one. appium:showServerLogs | Set it to `true` in order to include xcodebuild output to the Appium server log. `false` by default. appium:bootstrapRoot | The full path to `WebDriverAgentMac` root folder where Xcode project of the server sources lives.
 By default this project is located in the same folder where the corresponding driver Node.js module lives. appium:serverStartupTimeout | The number of milliseconds to wait util the WebDriverAgentMac project is built and started. `120000` by default